 We will ensure that the progress of our disadvantaged children will equal or exceed the progress of those who are not disadvantaged by implementing our strategy plan.
 The ACE curriculum plays a central and critical role in accumulating advantage for all pupils, including those that are presently experiencing or have experienced disadvantage.

-All disadvantaged pupils will be equipped, academically, socially, culturally and emotionally to continue to make progress at their secondary schools and beyond.
+All disadvantaged pupils will be equipped academically, socially, culturally and emotionally to continue to make progress at their secondary schools and beyond.
 Our aim is to ensure that all children leaving our schools are successful learners, curious explorers and healthy thinkers.

 Our current pupil premium plan focuses on the following goals